KTVD: Sports programming

 With KUSA, KTVD shares rights to the preseason games of the Denver Broncos of the NFL.
 In some years—such as 2014, 2015, 2016, and 2023—KTVD carried the entire preseason schedule, then comprising four games.
 In 2024, of three preseason games, one was a national telecast, and the other two were split by KTVD and KUSA.

 Beginning with the 2024–25 NBA season and the 2024–25 NHL season, KTVD reached an agreement with Altitude Sports and Entertainment to simulcast 20 Denver Nuggets games and 20 Colorado Avalanche games.
-Ten games will also be simulcast on KUSA.
+Ten games were also simulcast on KUSA.
 Altitude had previously distributed two nights of the 2019–20 Nuggets season and two nights of the 2019–20 Avalanche season in light of a near-total blackout of Altitude by pay television providers that caused ratings for the channel to drop by more than 70 percent.
 KTVD agreed to simulcast ten Colorado Rockies games produced by MLB Local Media in the 2025 MLB season, with five of those scheduled for simulcast on KUSA.